henryjuho/uspopgen/README.md

 ## Region Filters

-Another common additional filter applied to filtering SNPs in whole genome data is to exclude SNPs that fall in repetitve regions of the genomes where mapping may be problematics.
-Here we will further filter the GATK hard filtered VCF file to exclude SNPs in repetitive regions using a bed file which specifies the repetitive regions of chrLGE22.
+Another common additional filter applied to filtering SNPs in whole genome data is to exclude SNPs that fall in repetitive regions of the genomes where mapping may be problematic.
+Here we will further filter the GATK hard filtered VCF file to exclude SNPs in repetitive regions using a bed file located at ```data/ref_files/chrLGE22.reps.bed``` which specifies the repetitive regions of chrLGE22.

 How might you exclude SNPs in our filtered GATK VCF file within repetitive regions using bedtools subtract and how many SNPs are found in repetitive regions?